zq99/DataAccessLayerJDBC/README.md

 The layer object can be instantiated with one of two types of constructurs.

-The first constructor that can be used is one that accepts a SQLServerDataSource object from the JDBC library as an arguement.
+The first constructor that can be used is one that accepts a SQLServerDataSource object from the JDBC library as a parameter.

     SQLServerDataSource sqlServerDataSource = Credentials.getSQLServerDataSource();
     DataAccessLayer dataAccessLayer = new DataAccessLayer(sqlServerDataSource);